bagelsfordagels/Cybersecurity_Home_Lab/projects/command_line_and_security_basics.md

 ### 7.)
 After logging out of root I checked my user id with the id command.
 ![id](../images/id.png)

-Here you can see all of the groups mchughb belongs to
+Here you can see all of the groups mchughb belongs to:

     -user id: 1000
     -group id: 1000